pattiereaves/talk-prototyping-in-the-browser/slides.md

 ---

+# 👩‍💻👨‍💻
-### Front-end and back-end can progress independently and simultaneously.
+### Front-end and back-end can progress _independently_ and _simultaneously_.

-If you’re on a team, front- and back-end work can happen independently and in a rolling, modular fashion.
+Note: If you’re on a team, front- and back-end work can happen independently and in a rolling, modular fashion.
 All your work on dynamic interactions with javascript, css styles, and markup structures can proceed without related back-end work blocking it.
 You won’t have to wait for a template part to be finished before working on styles for it.

 ---

+# 🔨 ✖️ 1️⃣
 ### When you’re done, you have a production front-end!

-All the front-end work you put into building in-browser prototypes will work seamlessly (or near seamlessly) with your PHP markup in the WordPress theme.
+Note: All the front-end work you put into building in-browser prototypes will work seamlessly (or near seamlessly) with your PHP markup in the WordPress theme.

 ---

+# 🤔
 ## When do you start prototyping?

-You can start prototyping in the browser after you’ve established the components that are going to be on a page.
+Note: You can start prototyping in the browser after you’ve established the components that are going to be on a page.

 Low-fidelity wireframes usually come first — wireframes that show the placement and location of modules on a page, but don’t get into “pixel perfection.”

 ---

+# ⚙️
-## How to do it
+## How it works

-[ Go into live demo 🤞 at this point — these steps should not be part of slides ]
+Demo time

-### Go over requirements
+Note: ### Go over requirements

 Quick overview of npm
 Quick overview of webpack (and build config)